 In Simulacra and Simulation Baudrillard was announcing, not predicting, the ‘death of the real’.
-Indeed he hardly refers to the real, hardly gives any concrete as opposed to hypothetical examples.
 He ironically reveres Disneyland, which he says ‘is presented as imaginary in order to make us believe that the rest is real, when in fact all of Los Angeles and the America surrounding it are no longer real, but of the order of the hyperreal and of simulation.
 It is no longer a question of a false representation of reality (ideology), but of concealing the fact that the real is no longer real, and thus of saving the reality principle’.

-Baudrillard was not an investigative journalist or documentarian, but he was clearly conscious of the wilderness of mirrors that is modern terrorism.
 It is true that in the aftermath of high profile terrorist attacks in Italy, from the Piazza Fontana (Milan) attacks of 1969 to the kidnapping and murder of the former prime minister Aldo Moro in 1978 and the Bologna railway station bombing of 1980, confusion and disinformation reigned.
-No one was ever jailed for the Milan attacks – apart from the 1979 convictions of two secret service agents for suppression of evidence.
+No one was ever jailed for the Milan attacks apart from the 1979 convictions of two secret service agents for suppression of evidence.
 After the Bologna massacre, the neo-fascist NAR (Nuclei Armati Revoluzionari) claimed responsibility – but the call would later be traced to the Florence office of SISMI, the Italian military secret service, and the director of that office charged with obstruction of justice.
-Investigations and judicial procedures were mired in layers of dissimulation and obstruction for decades, including the destruction of evidence and the death in custody of two key suspects, and it became increasingly clear to prosecutors that the entire apparatus of state was involved.
+Investigations and judicial procedures were mired in obstruction for decades, including the destruction of evidence and the death in custody of two key suspects, and it became increasingly clear to prosecutors that the entire apparatus of state was involved.
 There were arrests, trials, appeals, retrials, re-appeals and acquittals in an apparently endless cycle – all coming to nothing when prosecutors in 2005, a quarter of a century after the bombing, opened a new case against persons unknown.

-In the years following the publication of Simulacra, the Disneyland of European terrorism only got weirder.
+Meanwhile in the years immediately following the publication of Simulations, the Disneyland of European terrorism only got weirder.
 In a series of slaughters in the Brabant region of Belgium, assailants in face paint and carnival masks gratuitously executed bystanders and hostages, including children, seemingly immune from police bullets and discernible motivation alike.
 Descriptions of the principle gang-members make them sound like villains in a Batman movie: the Giant, apparently the leader; the Killer, a sadistic executioner whose style and weapons-handling suggested military, perhaps special-forces, training; and the ‘Old Man’, the getaway specialist with apparently superhuman, Zen-like driving abilities.
-These three, together with assorted accomplices, attacked civilian targets — car showrooms, weapons dealers, factories, shops and supermarkets — in an escalating cycle of gratuitous violence and bizarre behaviour seemingly calculated to instill raw panic.
+These three, together with assorted accomplices, attacked civilian targets — factories, shops and supermarkets — in an escalating cycle of gratuitous hyper-violence seemingly calculated to instil raw panic.

-The absurdity of this reminds us that we should read Baudrillard as a poet, not a philosopher.
-We can acknowledge that his theory of the precession of simulacra is, somehow, at once escapist and realist.
-His beautiful and obfuscatory prose is the froth on a very real wave – the tsunami of third-order simulacra that would come crashing down over our heads at the beginning of the twenty-first century.
+The absurdity of this reminds us that we should read Baudrillard as we read Nietzsche in Thus Spake Zarathustra: as a poet rather than a philosopher.
+We can acknowledge that his theory of the precession of simulacra is fundamentally escapist.
+At the same time, his sparkling prose is the froth on a very real wave, foreshadowing the tide of simulation that would overwhelm the reality principle at the onset of the twenty-first century.